 Another source of gene duplication relies on unequal crossing-over.
 During cell division, a crossing-over occurs when two chromatids exchange fragments of chromosome.
-If the cleavage of the two chromatids occurs at different positions, the shared fragments may have different
+If the cleavage of the two chromatids occurs at different positions, the shared fragments may have different lengths.
+Homologous recombination of such uneven crossing-over leads to the incorporation of

-1The estimate vary strongly depending on the criteria in use, because ancient duplication event may be hard to detect.
+1The estimate vary strongly depending on the criteria in use